The Secret of Success

 Turning it Around

 Blue-ribbonThere is a certain shallowness today when we measure success.
-If you do well, you get a reward (and sometimes children are rewarded just for showing up)…if you don’t do well you lose.
+If you do well, you get a reward (and sometimes children are rewarded just for showing up) …if you don’t do well you lose.
 Seriously, that is the biggest crock around.
-I’ve found myself explaining this to a variety of people, from teegagers to adults.
+I’ve found myself explaining this to a variety of people, from teenagers to adults.
 While winning a race, receiving an award, completing a degree are all good things, they are not always, in and of themselves, definitive of success.
-The small failures we experience in life not only help us to reorganize our approach to a situation, they hone our ability to get better at it.
+The small failures we experience in life not only help us to reorganize our approach to a situation, but they also hone our ability to get better at it.
 The greatest successes in our lives are often preceded by many smaller failures.
 The greatest disservice we give people is to approach failure as a bad thing, something to be embarrassed about, or pity.
 Total BS.
 Without failure, we would never improve.
 Without failure we never learn graciousness in defeat.
-Without failure we never learn humility, or problem solving, or raising the bar, improving a work ethic or to redfine our talents.
-We are given an opportunity hone dormant talents when we fail that create a solid foundation for character when we finally reach or achieve a goal.
+Without failure we never learn humility, or problem solving, or raising the bar, improving a work ethic or to redefine our talents.
+Failure gives us an opportunity to hone dormant talents that create a solid foundation for character when we finally reach or achieve a goal.

 There is such a negative stigma of being a “loser.”
 It can be the best and biggest opportunity for a future win if can embrace it as an important step of the journey.